openfort-xyz/samples/oauth-game-ecosystem/README.md

 **Sample OAuth integration**
 - 🍨 [Next.JS](https://nextjs.org/) as ⚛️ React client framework.

+## Authentication patterns

+Depending on your games needs, here's a few possible patterns you may choose to integrate your auth page through.

+**Redirect Pattern**

+Redirect patterns are common for web-based games or UI's where your players need to be redirected to some page on your game's website, or perhaps a settings page on the web for your game.

+Setting the redirect_uri, your game may choose to link the "Register" or "Login" button from your game's website to the https://connect.trymetafab.com?... auth flow page.
+From there, your player would be able to login or register.
+After successfully logging in or registering, the player would be redirected to the redirectUri you set in the auth page's query parameters.

+This redirect uri will have the authenticated player's jwtToken and player.
+For example, a redirect uri may be https://mygame.com/game and the resulting redirect will become https://mygame.com/game#token=PLAYER_ACCESS_TOKEN&player=PLAYER_ID.
+From here, your game's webpage logic can grab the player jwtToken and player from the fragment (#) url parameters and perform any final login/authentication logic needed for your game.

+**Embed Pattern**

+The embed pattern is intended for mobile apps, native games, or any non-web implementations.

+For example, you may choose to build a mobile app or desktop game and use our auth page for login or registration.

+You can use the embed pattern by excluding the redirect_uri from the auth page's query parameters.
+This allows you to do an in-app or in-game web browser/modal window that opens your Ecosystem auth page.
+Your player would complete the specified flow (login or registration) and once finished the player's jwtToken and player will be set and update the auth page's URL.

+You can use a url change listener for your in-app or in-game browser modal and wait for the #jwtToken=, &player= fragment properties to be set on the url.
+Once set, you can extract the player's jwtToken and player and perform any additional auth logic for your game from there and automatically close the browser modal/pop-up.

 ## How to run locally

 **1. Clone and configure the sample**